sv222/devops-interview-questions/README.md

 * Serverless monitoring needs to be able to monitor applications that are scaled automatically.
 * Serverless monitoring needs to be able to monitor applications that are ephemeral.

-### Conclusion

-These are some of the key concepts and techniques that are used in DevOps to improve the efficiency and reliability of the software development and delivery process.

 ### How do you ensure data consistency in a distributed microservices architecture?

 There are a number of ways to ensure data consistency in a distributed microservices architecture.
 Some common approaches include: